 |Profit transferred to||Capital account.||Capital fund account.|

 For-Profit and nonprofit organizations are run on different values and motives.
 Even if profit organizations keep the profit for their own benefit, For-profit vs nonprofit organizations serves a lot of people through their products and services.
 And at the same time, even if nonprofit organizations are created to serve the society, For-Profit vs nonprofit organizations which pay a salary to the chairman of the trust.

-This has a been a guide to the top difference between For Profit and Nonprofit Organizations.
-Here we also discuss the For Profit vs Nonprofit Organizations key differences with infographics, Examples and comparison table.
+This has been a guide to the top difference between For-Profit and Nonprofit Organizations.
+Here we also discuss the For-Profit vs Nonprofit Organizations key differences with infographics, Examples and comparison table.
 You may also have a look at the following articles –